-In addition to capital reserves required by regulations, the Bank maintains a capital reserve of \$95.3 million, which was voluntarily established.
+In addition to capital reserves required by regulations, the Bank maintains a capital reserve of \$95.2 million, which was voluntarily established.
 Pursuant to Article No. 69 of the Banking Law, reduction of capital reserves requires prior approval of SBP.

-33. Subsequent events
+34. Subsequent events

-The Bank announced a quarterly cash dividend of \$0.25 US dollar cents per share corresponding to the fourth quarter of 2021.
-The cash dividend was approved by the Board of Directors on February 15, 2022 and it was paid on March 22, 2022 to the Bank's stockholders as of March 7, 2022 record date.
+The Bank announced a quarterly cash dividend of \$0.25 US dollar cents per share corresponding to the fourth quarter of 2022.
+The cash dividend was approved by the Board of Directors on February 23, 2023 and will be paid on March 28, 2023 to the Bank's stockholders as of March 10, 2023 record date.